welland.ca

 3. The advancement of religion.

-4. Other charitable purposes beneficial to the community.
+4. Other charitable purposes beneficial to the community, not falling under # 1, 2 or 3 above.

 Eligible Guidelines